 The Project is expected to support growth in the region, primarily in Prince George and Vanderhoof, as most of the work force is expected to come from these communities.
 The Project will work to maximize the number of local workers and to encourage workers to relocate to the region.
-Targeted efforts will be undertaken to recruit and hire a diverse workforce including under-represented segments of the population, such as Indigenous people, women, mature workers, youth, people with disabilities, ethnic minorities, and new Canadians.
-Such groups are at higher risk of being subject to socio-economic impacts of mining, or unequally included in participation in project benefits.
+Targeted efforts will be undertaken to recruit and hire a diverse workforce including underrepresented segments of the population, such as Indigenous people, women, mature workers, youth, people with disabilities, ethnic minorities, and new Canadians.
+Such groups are at higher risk of being subject to social or economic impacts of mining, or unequal participation in project benefits.

-Given the size of the construction workforce, it is expected that beyond Prince George and Vanderhoof, workers will also be recruited from other part of BC and the rest of Canada.
-BW Gold is planning to undertake some construction activities, as well as contract one or more EPCs (engineering, procurement and construction).
-Any relevant recruitment and employment commitments in Participation Agreements with Aboriginal Groups and mitigation measures would be included in contracts with EPCM and contactors.
-These commitments could include advertisement of local business opportunities, a defined process to hire workers from diverse groups of population, and targeted engagement opportunities.
+Given the size of the construction workforce, it is expected that beyond Prince George and Vanderhoof, workers will also be recruited from other parts of BC and the rest of Canada.
+BW Gold is planning to undertake construction activities, and to contract one or more EPCs (engineering, procurement and construction) company.
+Any relevant recruitment and employment commitments in Participation Agreements with Aboriginal Groups and mitigation measures would be included in contracts with EPC and contactors.
+These commitments could include advertisement of local business opportunities, a defined process to hire workers from diverse groups of the population, and targeted engagement opportunities.

-The implementation recruitment measures that target the LSA and RSA communities, as well as focus on diversification of the workforce will facilitate BW Gold's ability to hire employees and contractors from the Socio-economic RSA defined in the Application/EIS and Indigenous communities (Figure 2-1).
+The implementation recruitment measures that target the primary communities, as well as focus on diversification of the workforce will facilitate BW Gold's ability to hire employees and contractors from primary communities (Figure 2-1).